dataform-co/dataform/content/docs/guides/configuration.md

 ### Running operations in context

-BigQuery and SQL Data Warehouse by default run all operations for a file in the same context.
-This functionality is not supported for Redshift or Snowflake.
+BigQuery and SQL Data Warehouse run all operations for a file in the same context.
+For Redshift or Snowflake, operations are run as separate queries.

 This is useful for scripting, for example defining variables or UDFs in BigQuery before the create table statement.